 You can view and manage photos and videos stored in your phone.
 When you're signed into your device with your Google Account, the Photos app makes it easy to auto-backup all the photos and videos you take, organize them, and share with friends.

-To delete an image or a video, select an image or a video and tap at the bottom of the screen.

-- To delete multiple images and videos, tap is on the top right of the Photos screen, - and tap Select photos, tick the images or videos to delete, and then tap I on the top right of the current screen.
+- To delete an image or a video, select an image or a video, tap on the top right of the Photos screen and tap Delete device copy. - To delete multiple images and videos, tap and hold any image or video to delete, and then tap other images or videos to delete for multiple images or videos selecting.
+Then tap on the top right of the Photos screen and tap Delete device copy.